Skip to content

 My early Christmas present to myself got me all smitten again and I had ideas to design stuff that would help keep this legendary instrument going for another forty something years.
 The only problem was that I didn't really want to develop stuff on the SDS7 I'd just bought, as it was immaculate.

-Subsequently, SDS7 #70320 became the platform on which I developed Pleiades lithium battery conversion and uniPulse MIDI to trigger adapter, Dark Matter modular switched-mode power supply, AMEP advanced memory expansion pack and NC-7 noise cancelling snap-in, all of which will be launching very soon.
+Subsequently, SDS7 #70320 became the platform on which I developed Pleiades lithium battery conversion and uniPulse MIDI to trigger platform, Dark Matter modular switched-mode power supply, AMEP advanced memory expansion pack and NC-7 noise cancelling snap-in, all of which will be launching very soon.
 Indeed, I’m delighted to announce that SDS7 #70320 is actually running Pleiades, Dark Matter and NC-7.
 AMEP will be here very shortly.
 In fact, the pre-production PCBs should arrive today.

 Using paper cut-outs to make sure that Dark Matter would fit